EarDebbie Kruger

 This is where I take you back to my early influences as an Australian teenager.
 To say I was obsessed with music media is an understatement, and that obsession shaped my life personally and professionally.
 From my years as a 2SM junkie in the '70s to my love for Triple M in the '80s, my avid music TV watching, and my favourite radio and music TV in the UK and USA, it's all here.

-I also relate the joy of my time on air with BAY FM in Byron Bay, and share some lists that sprang from my show — my favourite CDs, songs, music books, Byron dogs and more.
+I also relate the joy of my time on air with BAY FM in Byron Bay, past and present, and share some lists that have sprung from my show — my favourite CDs, songs, music books, Byron dogs and more.
 There are even some interesting audio clips for you to hear some of the "Debbie Does Breakfast" magic!

-More recently I can be heard on air on ABC Coast FM, so there's a link to more information on that, too.
+In 2007 I was heard weekly on air on ABC Coast FM, so there's a page on that, too.

 Scroll on down this page, click on the links and take a trip through my radio daze!!